 What is considered Healthy vs. unhealthy?

-- Unhealthy flight responses can include obsessive or compulsive tendencies, needing to stay busy all the time, panic, constant feelings of fear, perfectionism, workaholic tendencies, and the inability to sit still.
+- Unhealthy flight responses can include obsessive or compulsive tendencies.
+For example, needing to stay busy all the time, panic, constant feelings of fear, perfectionism, workaholic tendencies, and the inability to sit still.
 Healthy flight responses can include being able to disengage from harmful conversations, leave unhealthy relationships, remove yourself from physical danger, and properly assess danger.

 - Unhealthy fight responses can include controlling behaviors, narcissistic tendencies, bullying, conduct disorder, demanding perfection from others, and feelings of entitlement.
-Healthy fight responses can include establishing firm boundaries, being assertive, finding courage, becoming a strong leader, and protecting yourself and loved ones.
+Healthy fight responses can include establishing firm boundaries and being assertive.
+Also, finding courage, becoming a strong leader, and protecting yourself and your loved ones.

-- Unhealthy freeze responses can include dissociation, isolation, frequent zoning out, brain fog, difficulty making decisions, difficulty taking actions or getting things done, fear of achieving, or fear of trying new things.
+- Unhealthy freeze responses can include dissociation, isolation, frequent zoning out, and brain fog.
+Additionally, difficulty making decisions, difficulty taking actions or getting things done, fear of achieving, or fear of trying new things.
 Healthy freeze responses can include mindfulness, awareness, and full presence in the moment.

 - Unhealthy fawn responses can include codependent relationships, staying in violent relationships, loss of self, destructive people-pleasing, or few or no boundaries.
 Healthy fawn responses can include compassion for others, compromise, active listening, and a sense of fairness.